ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 - the specific task you want the OIT to perform
 - the general tasks the OIT could perform
-- the resources needed to use the OIT, both on your allocated IT equipment and the wider MOJ IT infrastructure and staff
+- the resources needed to use the OIT:
+  - on your allocated IT equipment
+  - on the wider MOJ IT infrastructure and staff
 - the security characteristics of the OIT

 With these answers ready, you can seek permission to prototype the tool for performing the task.
 Do this by contacting your Line Manager and your Tech Support team, so that they know what your plan is and that you have approval to prototype.